Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We proposed \textbf{\sysname}, a defense framework to mitigate toxicity while fine-tuning LLMs on untrusted conversational datasets to create chatbots. \sysname can be easily integrated into existing fine-tuning pipelines.
-Key innovations in \sysname include: (1) Uses highly performant LLM-based toxicity classifier using properties of instruction-tuned, safety-aligned LLMs.
-(2) \sysname can mitigate toxicity with minimal impact on conversation quality and also reinforce desirable conversational traits.
-(3) \sysname can function reliably even with imperfect or biased toxicity classifiers using a novel model alignment process based on DPO and carefully crafted synthetic conversations.
-(4) \sysname exhibits resilience against sophisticated adversarial and jailbreak attacks targeting various stages of the defense pipeline.
+We proposed \textbf{\sysname}, a defense framework to mitigate toxicity while fine-tuning LLMs on untrusted conversational datasets. \sysname can be easily integrated into existing fine-tuning pipelines.
+Key innovations in \sysname include: (1) a highly performant LLM-based toxicity classifier that leverages the properties of instruction-tuned, safety-aligned LLMs, (2) toxicity mitigation with minimal impact on conversation quality that also reinforces desirable conversational traits, (3) the ability to function reliably even with imperfect or biased toxicity classifiers by utilizing a model alignment process based on DPO and carefully crafted synthetic conversations, and (4) resilience against sophisticated adversarial and jailbreak attacks targeting various stages of the defense pipeline.

 We propose the following future work directions: (1) Future work can include using safety-aligned LLMs to detect other evolving toxic language categories~\cite{HateGuard} and it is worth studying how detection improves as these LLMs evolve.
 (2) In this work, we focus on mitigating toxicity introduced by fine-tuning on untrusted datasets, without specifically addressing the preservation of the base model's safety alignment.
 Future work could explore methods to fine-tune base models while retaining their original safety alignment~\cite{qi2023fine}.
-We discuss the ethical considerations of this work in Appendix Section~\ref{sec:ethics}.